EDITOR’S NOTE: The Chase Freedom® and Chase Freedom Unlimited® offers mentioned in this article have expired and are no longer available

 The cash back rewards program is the Chase Freedom® card’s best feature and it’s especially attractive for people who use credit to cover day to day spending.

 The credit needed to be considered for this card is good to excellent credit.
-However, keep in mind that the card issuers use a variety of criteria to determine if you are eligible for a credit card.
+However, keep in mind that the card issuers use a variety of criteria to determine if you are eligible for a credit card, along with your credit score.

 The lack of an annual fee means you can charge as little or as much as you like without fear of an annual fee eating into your rewards.